anmalkov/gh-timer/README.md

 # gh-timer

-A gh extension that runs timer and stopwatch
+A gh extension that runs timer or stopwatch

 ## installation